Optimized Quantum Networks: Setting

 Fig. \ref{fig:Settingpicture} shows a simple example with $6$ nodes and $4$ different requests.
 The network state, consisting of a 1D cluster state $\ket{C}_{4,1,5,2,3}$ and a GHZ state $\ket{GHZ}_{3,5,6}$, can guarantee any of the $4$ requests with local complementations and $Z$ measurements (vertex deletion).
 For instance, in order to achieve the last request (right), the following operations are needed: $Z_{5_{\text{l}}} Z_{3_{\text{r}}} LC_{3_{\text{r}}}$, where $r$ and $l$ indicates right and left qubit within each node respectively.

+\textit{Probabilistic case.---} The second scenario takes the different probabilities for requests into account, and is concerned with multiple usages of the network, i.e. the resource state has to guarantee $k$ request calls, up to certain failure probability.
+A direct solution consists in providing $k$ copies of the resource state derived for the deterministic scenario.
+This can be however too demanding, and allowing for certain failure probability $p_{\rm succ}=1-\epsilon$ better solutions can exist that lead to significant storage savings.

-The second scenario takes the different probabilities for requests into account, and is concerned with multiple usages of the network.
-In this case, one considers the average number of qubits that need to be stored in order to fulfill all possible requests.
-One may either consider only a limited number of requests, or the (asymptotic) limit of many requests.
+In this case, one considers the average number of qubits that need to be stored in order to fulfill all possible requests, again restricted to local operations and single-qubit operations.
+One may either consider only a limited number of requests, or the (asymptotic) limit of many requests calling rounds.